Do you have problems with your Oppo Pad?

 You can also replace the battery on your own.
 But it is not a piece of cake.
 Therefore I recommend you to get it replaced by an authorized service center.

 Uninstall any Junk Cleaning App, RAM Booster App, Battery Booster App, Antivirus App, Mod Apps, and other similar apps.
-These apps don't just slow down your tablet.
+These apps don't just slow down your phone.
 They can even cause it to freeze or shut down!

 These Apps/Activities use the battery excessively